 9. Ink your plate up with a brush or mount-board corner scraping and pushing the ink where you want it.
 Then wipe away the excess ink with newspaper or scrim

 You will need a medium pressure to print the plate and your one blanket.
 Remember that it might take 4 prints to get a really good print from the plate especially if you have not sealed the plate.

-Once your happy with the plate you have lots of different options of printing.
+Once you’re happy with the plate, you have lots of different options for printing.